wenszhang/Accuracy/README.md

 # FBLA-Website
 _______________
-Web design project for FBLA 2018-2019
+Accuracy Website for FBLA 2018-2019

-Prompt: Design a website for Accuracy

-**Disclaimer: This website has no affiliation with Accuracy.
-Everything is for the sole purpose of the FBLA 2019 competition only.**
 _______________